Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/05-FileSystem/Readme.md

 | 1:15        | 0:45      | In Class Activity II      |
 | TOTAL       | 2:00      |                           |

-## Why you should know this or industry application (optional) (5 min)
+## Why you should know this (5 min)

-Explain why students should care to learn the material presented in this class.
+Knowing about how the file system works in an iOS app will enable us to correctly manage how we store and access data.
+There's a lot of things to consider when using the file system, and as iOS developers it is in our best interest to responsibly handle these resources.
+This includes not abusing how much we save into files, using the correct file hierarchy and storing data only in files we are allowed to.

+## Initial Exercise

 ## Learning Objectives (5 min)

-- Identify the parts of the filesystem in an iOS app
+- Identify the parts of the filesystem in an iOS app.
-- List the important parts of an iOS app filesystem
-- Practice accessing files from the filesystem
+- Access, store & edit data from the filesystem.

-## Overview/TT I (20 min)

-## In Class Activity I (30 min)
+- Combine persistence methods with the filesystem.

+## Overview

 ### Filesystem

+A file system handles the persistent storage of data files, apps, and the files associated with the operating system itself.
+Therefore, the file system is one of the fundamental resources used by all processes.

+Important things to consider:
+- Because the number of files can easily be many millions, the file system uses directories to create a hierarchical organization.
+- Make sure that the user's files remain easily discoverable and that the files your code uses internally are kept out of the user's way.
+- Users of iOS devices do not have direct access to the file system and apps are expected to follow this convention.
-Apps can only read/write files within their sandbox
+- Apps can only read/write files within their sandbox.

+When installing a new app, the installer creates container directories for the app inside the sandbox directory.
+Each container directory has a specific role.

+- The bundle container directory holds the app's bundle.
+- The data container directory holds data for both the app and the user.
+This can further be divided into a number of subdirectories that the app can use to sort and organize its data.
+- The app may also request access to additional container directories—for example, the iCloud container—at runtime.

+These container directories constitute the app’s primary view of the file system

 ![App structure](app-structure.png)